BingzhangChen/ActivationEnergy/Readme.md

 2. Supplement2.docx: Estimations of $E_{app}$ by incorporating cell size (Table S3).

 3. TableS4_Autotrophic_protists_summary.pdf: Summaries of autotrophic protists used in this study (Table S4).

 4. TableS5_Heterotrophic_protists_summary.pdf: Summaries of heterotrophic protists used in this study (Table S5).

-5. AProtist_bytaxon_linear.pdf: Individual fits of growth rate ~ temperature of each taxon of autotrophic protists using Ordinary Least-Square linear regression models.
+5. AProtist_bytaxon_linear.pdf: Individual fits of growth rate \~ temperature of each taxon of autotrophic protists using Ordinary Least-Square linear regression models.

-6. HProtist_bytaxon_linear.pdf: Individual fits of growth rate ~ temperature of each taxon of heterotrophic protists using Ordinary Least-Square linear regression models.
+6. HProtist_bytaxon_linear.pdf: Individual fits of growth rate \~ temperature of each taxon of heterotrophic protists using Ordinary Least-Square linear regression models.

+7. Session_Info.png: the output of the command **sessionInfo()** showing the detailed software package versions as well as dependencies.

 ## Funding